Retail app development: 4 reasons to launch an app for your customers

 What is the future mobile retail?

 By 2025, mobile retail apps will account for almost half of ecommerce sales.
-This sector keeps growing and more people will make purchases on mobile devices.
+This sector keeps growing and more people will make purchases on mobile devices, whether it will be clothes, various devices, or food.
+If you’re interested in how the latter works, check out our article on grocery delivery application development.

 Are retail websites better than apps?